Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Yeronga was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Yeronga was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups are English (26.5%), Australian (21.3%), and Irish (11.2%).
-Notably, Russian, Scottish, and German ethnicities have higher representation in Yeronga than the regional average: Russian at 0.5% versus 0.5%, Scottish at 9.0% versus 8.1%, and German at 4.8% versus 4.1%.
+Other ethnic groups with notable differences include Russian at 0.5% in Yeronga (versus 0.5% regionally), Scottish at 9.0% (versus 8.1%), and German at 4.8% (versus 4.1%).

 Frequently Asked Questions - Diversity